Universal Approximation with XL MIMO Systems: OTA Classification via Trainable Analog Combining: Introduction

 Recently, ideas from \gls{OTA} computing~\cite{OTA_review} have been incorporated in \gls{EI} systems, with the intention of offloading part of the computations directly in the wave domain~\cite{OTA25_Rahimian}.
 The work in~\cite{DeepOAC} treated the wireless channel as a hidden, yet uncontrollable, \gls{DNN} layer.
 By positioning reflective or diffractive \glspl{MS}~\cite{XYN18_Diffractive_DNN, Momeni2022_wave_DL_computing} onto the wireless environment, the channel response may be controlled similar to typical \gls{DNN} layers offering notable improvements in communication and computation resources, as demonstrated by~\cite{Stylianopoulos_GO}.
 Instead, the authors of~\cite{GJZ24_SIM_TOC} placed stacked \glspl{MS} at the transceivers towards substituting layers by wave-domain computational devices.
 Another methodology has recently proposed in~\cite{Gunduz_Layer_Approximation}, where trained \gls{DNN} layers were approximated by \gls{MS}-parametrized \gls{MIMO} channels.

-Nevertheless, such forms of \gls{OTA} approaches rely, at least partially, on digital \gls{DNN} computations at the endpoints (\gls{TX} and/or \gls{RX}), which limits the benefits of wave-domain-based offloading.
+Nevertheless, such forms of \gls{OTA} approaches rely, at least partially, on digital \gls{DNN} computations at the endpoints, which limits the benefits of \gls{OTA} offloading.
 Additionally, the extent under which \gls{OTA} layers perform equivalent computations to \glspl{DNN} has been largely unexplored from a theoretical perspective.
 Key insights that spurred the widespread adoption of digital \glspl{DNN}, such as universal approximation and generalization, yet remain absent.
-Finally, training overheads when accounting for fading conditions might prove considerable barriers for practical \gls{EI} deployment.
-In fact, works trained on static fading (e.g., \cite{paolo_semantic_alignment, DeepOAC, Gunduz_Layer_Approximation}) require complete retraining at every channel coherence frame, while works accounting for dynamic fading conditions (i.e.,~\cite{JGM21_Image_Retrieval, Stylianopoulos_GO, GJZ24_SIM_TOC}) exhibit slow training convergence.
+Training overheads when accounting for fading conditions might prove practical barriers for \gls{EI} deployment.
+In fact, works trained on static fading (e.g., \cite{paolo_semantic_alignment, DeepOAC, Gunduz_Layer_Approximation}) require complete retraining at every channel coherence frame, while works accounting for dynamic fading conditions (i.e.,~\cite{JGM21_Image_Retrieval, Stylianopoulos_GO, GJZ24_SIM_TOC}) converge slowly.

-Motivated by the above challenges, in this paper, we first show that fundamental \gls{DNN} operations can be performed exclusively \gls{OTA}, in the wave propagation domain, without the need for relevant digital processing at the transceivers.
-We particularly consider an \gls{XL} \gls{MIMO} system, where the \gls{RX} is implemented by a large \gls{MS}-based antenna array of receiving elements with nonlinear response and analog combining capabilities~\cite{9324910}, and show that it can be trained according to the \gls{ELM}~\cite{Huang_ELM_2006} framework for \glspl{SLFN}, which guarantees universal function approximation.
-The fading coefficients of the MIMO channel are treated as random hidden weights, while the analog combiner plays the role of the trainable output layer.
-Finally, the training of the proposed \gls{XL}-\gls{MIMO}-\gls{ELM} system is detailed, which can be carried out in closed form within the channel coherence time.
-It is demonstrated that, once trained, the system is able to adapt to channel changes through low overhead optimization.
+Motivated by the above, we first show that fundamental \gls{DNN} operations can be performed exclusively \gls{OTA}, in the wave propagation domain, without the need for digital processing at the transceivers.
+We consider an \gls{XL} \gls{MIMO} system, where the \gls{RX} is implemented by a large \gls{MS}-based antenna array of receiving elements with nonlinear response and analog combining capabilities~\cite{9324910}, and show that it can be trained according to the \gls{ELM} framework~\cite{Huang_ELM_2006}, which guarantees universal function approximation.
+The channel fading coefficients are treated as random hidden weights, while the analog combiner acts as the trainable output layer.
+Finally, the closed-form training of the proposed \gls{XL}-\gls{MIMO}-\gls{ELM} may fit within the channel coherence time, with the system being capable of adapting to channel changes through low overhead optimization.